 What exactly causes this curious analemma phenomenon?
 Of course, the vertical component (December-June) of the analemma is due to the Sun’s shifting elevation between winter and summer (23.4°X 2 = 46.8°) caused by Earth's 23.4°-degree axial tilt - so no mystery there.

 On the other hand, the lateral component of the analemma (i.e. the alternating East/West drift of the Sun) has not, to this day, been adequately explained in any satisfactory manner.
-As Keplerian theory has it, it is caused by Earth "accelerating or decelerating around its slightly elliptical orbit”(*).
+As Keplerian theory has it, it is caused by Earth "accelerating or decelerating around its elliptical orbit”*.
 This, we are told, would account for the Sun’s zenith to oscillate in our skies by more than 30 minutes.
-What sort of magical forces would cause Earth to speed up and slow down is unclear.
-Here on Earth, there is simply no such physical phenomenon to be observed in nature.
-Yet, this has somehow been accepted as a scientific fact in absence of any experimental corroboration.
+What sort of magical forces would cause Earth to speed up and slow down is just unfathomable; here on Earth, there is no similar phenomenon to be observed in nature.
+Yet, this has somehow been accepted as scientific fact - in absence of any experimental corroboration.

 Another curious aspect of the Analemma is its highly asymmetric 8-shape (thinner at the top and thicker at the bottom).
 Now, what could possibly cause this uneven 'distribution' of the Sun's annual East-West oscillation?
 Various theories have been advanced - yet none have definitively settled the question.
 However, as we consider a "Man's Yearly Path" (see above), we see that the trochoidal motion of an earthly observer (over a full year) has a lateral displacement ratio of 3:1.
 And in fact, the asymmetry of the Analemma also exhibits a similar 3:1 ratio; I trust that my below comparative diagram should instantly clarify this matter.
 (Also, the reader may now recall the 3:1 ratio of the Moon's trochoidal apsidal precession - as illustrated in Chapter 13).